Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/08-translate-speech.md

 > [!NOTE]
 > *In this example, you've used a **SpeechTranslationConfig** to translate speech to text, and then used a **SpeechConfig** to synthesize the translation as speech.
 You can in fact use the **SpeechTranslationConfig** to synthesize the translation directly, but this only works when translating to a single language, and results in an audio stream that is typically saved as a file rather than sent directly to a speaker.*

-## More information
+### Review
+In this lab, you have completed:

++ Provisioned an Azure AI Speech resource
-For more information about using the Azure AI Speech translation API, see the [Speech translation documentation](/azure/ai-services/speech-service/speech-translation).
++ Prepared to use the Azure AI Speech service
++ Implemented speech translation
++ Synthesized speech

+## You have successfully completed the lab